 http://www.kk.org/thetechnium/archives/2009/02/amish_hackers_a.php (accessed on 7 September 2009).

 Notes that refer to a source whose information has already been given in an earlier note should include only the author's name and the page number being referred to:

 Zizek, 45.

-Ibid (in italics) should be used to indicate that the note refers to the same source as the preceding note.
-If the source is the same but the page number is different, Ibid should be followed by the new page number:
+Ibid. should be used to indicate that the note refers to the same source as the preceding note.
+If the source is the same but the page number is different, ibid. should be followed by the new page number:

 Johnson, 570

-*CTheory generally follows The Chicago Manual of Style (fifteenth edition) format for endnotes.
+CTHEORY follows The Chicago Manual of Style (sixteenth edition) format for general style and endnote conventions.

-A short author bio should follow the last endnote.
+Please include a short author bio following the last endnote.